filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ### Extend only-cc sectors

-If you only want to renew CC-sectors, there is an additional flag `--only-cc` which will ignore any deal sectors in a given intervall, or file, when renewing.
+If you only want to renew CC-sectors, there is an additional flag `--only-cc` which will ignore any deal sectors in a given interval, or file, when renewing.

 ```shell with-output
 lotus-miner sectors extend  --from <epochnumber-a> --to <epochnumber-b> --new-expiration 1555200 --only-cc